alae-touba/playing-with-go-chi/README.md

 ## Playing with Go Chi

-This repository is a playground for experimenting with Go.
+This repository is a playground for experimenting with Go by creating an REST API for a forum website

 ## Local Development